Nadawoo/etwinbar/README.md

 - games : The list of other games
 - legal : The links to the legal mentions

-## How to set the content of the "Staff" block
+## Setting the content of the "Staff" block
 Open the **config.json** file and put the names you want in the **"staff"** subkey.
 Example:
 ```json
 "staff": [